fablabbcn/smartcitizen-enclosures/SmartCitizen Outdoor Cases V2.0-2.1/3D Printed Prototype/README.md

 A small cable gland is also design to help improve waterproofness and fix the USB cable.
 It can be stored in the _pocket_ next to the opening.

 <img src="https://live.staticflickr.com/65535/48080247068_3acf857e7b_h.jpg" alt="SCK 2.1 Encloure">

+### Enlarged Cover

+If you want to have some more space in the cover (eg to put a Solar MPPT and an additional battery in it), you can use the File COVER25.STL.